 Thinking about getting more involved in Berkeley?
 It’s never been easier to run for City Council: there are four seats open in this year’s (November 2020) election, plus the mayor’s seat, and extremely generous public campaign financing is available for the first time ever.

 Am I eligible to run for City Council this year?

 There are four City Council seats up for election in November 2020 – Districts 2, 3, 5 and 6.
 If you live in one of these districts (see map below or type in your address), you can run!
 The mayor’s seat is also up for election, and that’s a city-wide race.

 Will the city give me money to fund my campaign?

-So… if I’m reading the rules right, you could raise a $35,000 campaign fund (a very competitive amount) by getting 100 people to give you $50 each (or 200 people to give you $25 each).
+So… if I’m reading the rules right, you could raise a campaign fund of about $46,000 (a very competitive amount) by getting 133 people to give you $50 each (or 266 people to give you $25 each).
 That would pay for a lot of signs, mailings, and other advertising… everything you need to support your campaign.

 What are my chances, running for the first time?